tmart234/tmart234.github.io/_posts/2026-04-11-threat-models-and-risk-on-the-river.md

 title: "Threat Models and Risk on the River"
 ---

 Threat models and risk assessments are universal.
 If you have the mentality, you can consistently apply it in all aspects of life.
-I spend a lot of time thinking about medical device security, but I also spend a lot of time on whitewater rivers.
-The crossover between the two is striking -- not in a forced metaphor kind of way, but in a "these are genuinely the same cognitive processes" kind of way.
+I spend a lot of time thinking about medical device security, but I also spend a lot of time on rivers doing whitewater rzfting and kayaking.
+The crossover between the two is striking.

 Here's how the same risk thinking shows up in both domains.